Community detection in temporal multilayer networks, with an application to correlation networks: Single-layer modularity maximization

 where $\p{A}^{+}$ denotes the positive part of $\p{A}$ and $-\p{A}^{-}$ denotes its negative part.
 Their generalization of the NG null network to signed networks (NGS) is $P_{ij} = k_i^{+}k_j^{+}/(2m^+) - k_i^{-}k_j^{-}/(2m^-)$.
 This yields the maximization problem

 where $k_i^{+}$ and $2m^{+}$ (respectively, $k_i^{-}$ and $2m^{-}$) are the strengths and total edge weight in $\p{A}^{+}$ (respectively, $\p{A}^{-}$).
 The intuition behind this generalization is to use an NG null network on both unsigned matrices $\p{A}^{+}$ and $\p{A}^{-}$ but to count contributions to modularity from negative edge weights (i.e., the second group of terms in \eqref{EQ2.12}) in an opposite way to those from positive edge weights (i.e., the first group of terms in \eqref{EQ2.12}).
 Negative edge weights that exceed their expected edge weight are penalized (i.e., they decrease modularity) and those that do not are rewarded (i.e., they increase modularity).
 One can generate a network with edge weights $0$, $1$, or $-1$ and expected edge weights $k_i^+k_j^+/(2m^+) - k_i^-k_j^-/(2m^-)$ by generating one network with expected edge weights $W_{ij}^{+} = k_i^+k_j^+/(2m^+)$ and a second network with expected edge weights $W_{ij}^{-} = k_i^-k_j^-/(2m^-)$ using the procedure described for the NG null network in Section \ref{ng-sub}, and then defining a network whose edge weights are given by the difference between the edge weights of these two networks.
-More generally, any probability distribution on the set of signed adjacency matrices $\{\p{W} \in\mathbb{R}^{N\times N}\}$ with the same properties as those for the NG null network for $\p{W}^{+}$ and $\p{W}^{-}$ (where $\p{W} = \p{W}^{+} - \p{W}^{-}$ defined as above) will have expected edge weights of $W_{ij} = k_i^+k_j^+/(2m^+) - k_i^-k_j^-/(2m^-)$ for all $i,j\in\{1,\ldots,N\}$ (by linearity of the expectation).
+More generally, by Footnote 5 and linearity of expectation, any probability distribution on the set $\{\p{W} \in\mathbb{R}^{N\times N}\}$ of signed adjacency matrices that satisfies the two conditions